astronomer/airflow-guides/guides/logging.md

 The following example adds a second remote logging S3 bucket to receive logs with a different file structure.

-First, complete Steps 1 and 2 from the section above to configure your Airflow environment for S3 remote logging.
+First, complete Steps 1 and 2 from "Sending Task Logs to S3" to configure your Airflow environment for S3 remote logging.
 Then, add the following commands to your Dockerfile:

 ```dockerfile
 #### Remote logging to S3